sseidenthal/Zf2Doctrine2-Skeleton/README.md

-# Zf2Doctrine2-Skeleton
+# ZF2 Doctrine2 Skeleton Application

-This is a working Skeleton Application of ZF2 with Doctrine 2.
+This is a working Skeleton Application of ZF2 with Doctrine2.

 It includes an example of generating entities from XML/YAML files.